 Tot.
-N=170: White Male N=103; Female N=32; Male Faculty of Color=32; Unknown Male=3.
-Asian N=33; URG N=5.
-Source: UCB Faculty Personnel Records, 4/30/2021.
-1 Women; Asian plus URG (Black/Afr.Am., Hisp./Latinx, Amer.
-Ind./Alask.).
+N=151: White Male N=88; Female N=30; Male Faculty of Color\=30; Unknown Male=3.
+Asian N=30; URG\ N=7.

-2 Years since degree & hire; years since degree squared (curvilinear); degree type.

-4 Current rank (assistant or associate vs. full professor); years in current rank.
+- 1 Women; Asian plus URG (Black/Afr.Am., Hisp./Latinx, Amer.
+Ind./Alask.). - 2 Years since degree & hire; years since degree squared (curvilinear); degree type. - 3 Departments plus multiple appointment indicator (yes/no). - 4 Current rank (assistant or associate vs. full professor); years in current rank.

 L&S Social Sciences.
-Figure 9D (below) shows a large negative salary differences for women and faculty of color in the baseline submodels (1 and 2), and then a marked reduction in the size of those negative differences in the key submodel that introduces field (submodel 3).
+Figure 9D (below) shows a large negative salary differences for women, Asian, and URG in the baseline submodels (1 and 2), and then a marked reduction in the size of those negative differences in the key submodel that introduces field (submodel 3).
 These findings probably reflect the fact that the Department of Economics, compared to other departments in the Division, is both less demographically diverse and more highly compensated.
-For the key submodels (3 and 4), which introduce field and rank variables, salary differences for women are -1.3% and -0.6%, respectively.
+For the key submodels (3 and 4), which introduce field and rank variables, salary differences for women are -0.8% and -0.0%, respectively.
 Over time, salary differences for Asian and URG faculty tend to be volatile in submodel 3 and 4 (C4c-d), whereas negative salary differences for women have decreased somewhat.
 The departments of Sociology and Psychology were both included in a sub-study introducing variables for citation rates in the 2015 Report, subsection 3G, that may be relevant to this discussion.